Sylvia Tamale: Awards and honours

 From 1993 until 1997, she received a Fulbright-MacArthur Scholarship to pursue her studies at Harvard.
 In 2003, she won the University of Minnesota Award for International Distinguished Leadership for her work at the university.
 In 2004, she was awarded the Akina Mama wa Afrika Award by Akina Mama wa Afrika, an international, Pan-African, non-governmental development organisation for African women based in the United Kingdom with its African headquarters in Kampala, Uganda.
-In 2004, she was recognized by several women's organisations in Uganda, for her for human rights activism.
+In 2004, she was recognized by several women's organisations in Uganda for her for human rights activism.

 On 28 October 2016, she became the first female lecturer to give a professorial inaugural lecture at Makerere University.
 Her lecture was entitled Nudity, Protests and the Law, inspired, in part, by the earlier-in-the-year nude protest of Stella Nyanzi at the university.
 In her speech, Tamale called for a revision of the Ugandan laws that discriminate against women.

 Sexual harassment activism

 In March 2018, Makerere University selected Dr Tamale to chair a select five member committee to investigate the causes and increasing cases of "sexual harassment" at the public institution of higher learning.
 The report of the committee is expected in May 2018.
 As Dean of Faculty at Makerere University, she started the Sexual Harassment Policy, which prohibits sexual harassment on and off campus among anyone associated with the university.

 On May 18, 2018, Tamale presented the first report on sexual harassment that the select committee had investigated.
-She reported it to students, staff, public, and private partners of Makerere University.
-The report was conducted by a qualitative research method, consisting of 234 interviews, with 59% of the interviewees being women.
-She noted the importance of the media within her speech as it was instrumental on "creating a spotlight on the evils of sexual harassment hence increasing the awareness on the issue."
+She presented the research to students, staff, and public and private partners of Makerere University.
+The research was conducted using qualitative methods, consisting of 234 interviews, with 59% of the interviewees being women.
+She noted the importance of the media within her speech as it was instrumental in "creating a spotlight on the evils of sexual harassment hence increasing the awareness on the issue."
 Makerere University now reaffirms its zero tolerance policy for sexual harassment and is committed to creating an environment that respects all its member rights.

 She has spoken out in support of the traditional practice of labia stretching, arguing that any comparison to female genital mutilation is invalid.